refi64/vuedart/site/web/pages/intro.md

 }
 ```

 For those familiar with Vue, this should be rather self-explanatory.
-Here, *App* is the
+Only point of
-equivalent of a global *Vue* instance.
-The *VueApp* annotation is where you declare which
+interest is the whole factory+constructor dance; that's just boilerplate that will
-element is your root. *initVue* does what you think it does.
+hopefully be removed in the future version of VueDart.
+Here, *App* is the equivalent of

-Note that you need to override the *App* constructor and delegate to the superclass as
+a global *Vue* instance.
+The *VueApp* annotation is where you declare which element is
-shown above: `App(): super()`.
+your root. *initVue* does what you think it does: it initializes VueDart.

 Also, add this to `web/index.html`: